‘Full frame’ and ‘crop’ refer to a camera’s sensor size. Full frame sensors share the same dimensions of 35mm film (24 x 36mm).

 Smaller sensors mean smaller camera bodies.
 Smaller camera bodies generally mean smaller lenses (if you buy lenses meant just for APS-C cameras).
 Lenses meant for full frame cameras tend to have more glass elements and are larger and heavier.

-Of course, you can use a full-frame lens on your crop sensor camera (and not vice versa), but it’ll probably be bigger than it’s APS-C equivalent lens.
+Of course, you can use a full-frame lens on your crop sensor camera, but it’ll probably be bigger than its APS-C equivalent lens.

 This may not be a big deal for a studio photographer, but if you carry your kit on your body for much of the day, it can make a significant difference.